Maarti/CheatSheets/Game Making/UnrealEngine.md

 ## Sequencer
 - Follow current camera in viewport: click the camera icon in master sequence "Lock viewport to shot"

+## Data Asset
+Create C++ class inheriting from DataAsset
+Should not be manipulated, should only be used as data initializer.
+Can have simple functions.

 ## Optimization
 - Always have texture size that are power of 2 in order for mipmap to works (else, the texture will always take its full size in memory even if its far away from the camera)